joaovitorsilvestre/fython/README.md

 ### Roadmap

 #### Bugs
+- [ ] `Critical`- Putting a comma at a end of a list makes the list empty.
+Need to fix it and ensure that map and tuple dont has same error.
 - [ ] If you put pycharm in mode of use tab instead of 4 spaces the compile doesnt work properly.
 It just cant understand what is a statement anymore, and give a syntax error.
 Probably the fix is only in the lexer in the part that add the indent key to Token.
 - [x] Map are being compiled empty if theres a comma at end of it.
 E.g: `{"a": 1,}`
 - [ ] In the pos parser we need to convert any variable that is a elixir keyword to something else